nicklvsa/J-MLE/README.md

 ### Info

 Yes, this project actually includes json library.
-This is used to parse respond from the server when using "@store" feature.
+This is used to parse respond from the server when using "store" feature.
 This feature is not very well implemented, but I will be providing the php backend in the "backend" directory.

 ### TODO